 On March 24, 1967, Rao Birendra Singh, the scion of royal family in Rewari and head of Vishal Haryana Party (first State party in Haryana), replaced Sharma as the Chief Minister.
 Adopted son of Rao Balbir Singh, the titular head of Rewari, Birendra Singh was selected for IPS (Indian Police Service) in 1949-50 but did not join.
 Being well-educated, Singh had a mind of his own and is remembered as a strong administrator.

 But his area of influence was largely confined to the Ahir belt (Rewari and surrounding areas) and he did everything to nurture it.
 Moreover, he was Chief Minister for barely seven months and nine days.
-On November 2, 1967, the government of Prime Minister Indira Gandhi dismissed his government and imposed President’s rule on the basis of a report from the Governor whereby stability of his
+On November 2, 1967, the government of Prime Minister Indira Gandhi dismissed his government and imposed President’s rule on the basis of a report from the Governor whereby stability of his government was questioned.

 Rao Birendra Singh was the one who coined the term ‘Aya Ram Gaya Ram’ which became synonymous with defections across the country.
 It so happened that Gaya Lal, a Congress MLA from Hasanpur (Palwal), changed parties thrice in a fortnight in 1967.
 He quit Congress to join United Front (Janata Party) and subsequently returned to the Congress.
 Singh introduced Gaya Lal to press in Chandigarh saying ‘Gaya Ram’ is now ‘Aya Ram’.
 But shortly afterwards Gaya Ram switched over to the United Front again.